ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 and for the async/await framework of Nim's standard library the [chronos]{.ndef} alternative implementation is available.
-Creating new threads, which are executed in parallel when the CPU has multiple physical cores, is supported by the [threads]{.mod} module.
-Additionally the Nim standard library provides the [threadpool]{.mod} module, which can create a pool of threads, which may be used by the [spawn] construct or the [parallel] keyword.
+Creating new threads, which are executed in parallel when the CPU has multiple physical cores, is supported by the [threads] module.
+Additionally the Nim standard library provides the [threadpool] module, which can create a pool of threads, which may be used by the [spawn] construct or the [parallel] keyword.
 Additionally, external packages like [weave] can be used for high performance parallel